Student Loan Options

 - For new students, if you wish to accept the loan, indicate "yes" next to the award on your FA Assistance Letter.

 Electronic-Signing the MPN and completing entrance loan counseling are federal requirements for all student loan borrowers and must be completed prior to the loan being disbursed.
-Once you have finished the steps above, Monmouth College’s Office of Scholarships and Financial Aid will be notified within 48 hours and will proceed with processing your loan electronically with the Federal Government.
+Once you have finished the steps above, Monmouth College's Office of Student Financial Planning will be notified within 48 hours and will proceed with processing your loan electronically with the Federal Government.
 All disclosures and legal documents for the loan will be provided directly from the Department of Education, Direct Loans.

 These types of loans are not part of the Federal Loan programs, but are available to students who wish to borrow through a private source.
 We would strongly encourage all students to take advantage of the Federal Loan programs prior to pursuing a private/alternative loan.
 The interest rates, terms and fees vary greatly among the private loans and often are determined by your credit rating and whether or not you have a co-signer.

 Below is a list of lenders that we have the most experience with when processing the private alternative loans.
 We have provided names of a variety of lenders from a variety of locations in an attempt to provide our students from across the country with a list of names that may sound familiar to you or that you may already do business with.
 There is no benefit to the college or to college staff members if you select one of these lenders over another of your own choosing.
 Your reasons for selecting a particular lender should benefit you, the borrower.
 We encourage you to do your homework and consider a number of lenders before deciding on one.

 - Citizens Bank